TechTinke/Oscar-RamenRater/README.md

 Feature 1: View Ramen Dishes
 Given: I am a user on the homepage.
 When: I open the app.
-Then: A list of available ramen dishes with their images, ratings, and descriptions is displayed.
+Then: A list of available ramen dishes with the image and details of the first Ramen Dish is displayed.

 ---